1What is the primary goal of DevOps in software development?

 Incorrect!
 Try again.

-8What is the primary role of Kubernetes?
+11What is the primary role of Nagios in a DevOps environment?

 A.Source Code Management